 When it comes to getting a workout, stand up paddleboarding is the clear winner.
 SUP delivers a low-impact, full body workout that tones the body, strengthens muscles, and burns calories.
-It’s a really fun way to get in shape, and it beats going to the gym any day in our opinion.
+It’s a really fun way to get in shape and, in our humble opinion, it beats going to the gym any day.
 It’s so much fun that you may not realize how much of a workout you’re getting until the next day.

 Having said that, kayaking is also a viable way to get some exercise.
 While SUP engages your entire body from your legs and glutes, to your core, to your arms, chest and back, kayak paddling provides more of an isolated workout that hits your shoulders, back, arms, chest, and abdominals.

 As far as stability goes, kayaks and paddleboards both offer a stable paddling platform that even beginners can quickly get accustomed to.
 Despite the fact that both score well in this category, kayaks do have an advantage since they offer a lower center of gravity.
 Simply put, because you are standing up on a paddle board, you inherently have less stability.
 However, the standing portion is the primary reason that many choose a SUP board in the first place.

 3. Getting Back On

 Whether you end up in the water by choice or accident, it’s important to consider how easy it’ll be to get back on your kayak or SUP.
 When it comes to a capsized kayak, you’ll first need to flip the kayak back over before crawling back into it.
 Flipping a kayak while in the water is no easy task, and definitely requires knowledge of the proper technique.